-There are high schools that *really* need to update their mascots to get with the times.
+Some high school mascots are still stuck in the Stone Age, and they really need to update them to get with the times.

 1 | Arkansas School For the Deaf Leopards